miiieagle/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 1-listit script indicates the contents of the current directory the 2-bring_me_home script shows how to change from working directory to user's home directory the 3-listit script display the long content of the current directory
+The 1-listit script indicates the contents of the current directory the 2-bring_me_home script shows how to change from working directory to user's home directory the 3-listit script display the long content of the current directory the 4-listmorefiles script shows the hidden files in the current directory